momday/mchat/README.md

 4. Packaging (coming soon)

-I've purposely added a LOT of comments to the code for new learner to understand going on.
+I've purposely added a LOT of comments to the code for new learner to understand what's going on.

-Please feel free to point me to any coding mistakes or highlight any bugs.
+Please feel free to point me to any coding mistakes or highlight any bugs or contribute.

 Thanks.

 ## Requirement